-My parents were busy unpacking boxes in our new home.
-I was in the driveway, sitting inside our car’s open trunk, looking through my box of belongings.
-I came across my freshman class picture.
+I was laying on the lawn outside, staring at my freshman class picture.
 Everyone was crossed out in red, and I had drawn a huge question mark over myself.
 I started to weep into my palms, pushing them into my eyes as if there were buttons buried deep within them that would stop the constant flow of tears.

 Just when I was about to thank him for his kindness, my parents came out and swatted him away as if he was nothing but a nasty fly that buzzed from place to place, unwanted wherever he went.

 The old man’s eyes met mine, and he gave me the same smile that played sidekick to his heroic words all those years ago.
-When I was sorting through my box of belongings that day, I was looking for my pair of scissors.
-The “beautiful flower” was moments away from cutting herself down, until the kindness of a stranger saved her.
+On that day, a “beautiful flower” was moments away from cutting herself down, until the kindness of a stranger saved her.

 I wanted to repay the old man by saving him, but I was outnumbered and outgunned judging by the glimpse I got of the three men that were closing in on him.
 I quickly hid under the car beside me and remained as still as possible.

 Shotguns roared, eating away each of the old man’s limbs, reducing them to fleshy puddles sprinkled with bone shards.
 Shrieking, he desperately tried to squirm out of death’s tight grasp, like a fish out of water.
 Laughter was the only thing that responded to his agonized howls.

 One of the monsters knelt down over what was left of the helpless body and pulled out a knife.
 For a lingering moment, he forcefully cut around the old man’s neck.
 The widening grin on his throat spewed relentless waves of blood.
 The old man’s deafening screams turned into wet, gurgling sounds, eventually ending with gasping wheezes and a loud snap.
 His head rolled away from his shoulders and towards me.